 What is a Dental Crown?

-Dental crowns, also called caps, are dental restorations that cover up a tooth in order to restore its size, shape and colour.
+Dental crowns, also called caps, are dental restorations that cover up a tooth to restore its size, shape and colour.

 These restorations can help to improve the function, appearance and strength of a tooth that has been decayed, damaged or would otherwise need extraction and replacement.